christ-offer/gpt-functions-gui/README.md

 * There are however list/read/write functions for history that saves to history/filename.md, should summarize the chat history.
 * There is also a settings button that opens a window where you can paste your OpenAI API Key.

+### Limitations

+* Very much single threaded so the GUI freezes when the bot is thinking.
+* Probably many more.

 ## Functions

 * wikidata_sparql_query - query wikidata